 The Station classifies as net assets with perpetual donor restrictions (a) the original value of gifts donated to the permanent endowment, (b) accumulated unrealized appreciation and depreciation of endowment investments if directed by the donor gift instrument, (c) the original value of subsequent gifts to the permanent endowments, and (d) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
-Perpetually restricted net assets as of June 30, 2022 and 2021 consist of one endowment fund that is invested in perpetuity with interest and dividends to be used for operating purposes.
-The Station received perpetually restricted contributions to the endowment of \$2,300 in the year ended June 30, 2021.
-No perpetually restricted contributions were received in year ended June 30, 2022.
+Perpetually restricted net assets as of June 30, 2023 and 2022 consist of one endowment fund that is invested in perpetuity with interest and dividends to be used for operating purposes.
+No perpetually restricted contributions were received in years ended June 30, 2023 or 2022.
 The endowment investment policy, approved by the Board of Directors, emphasizes preservation of the principal balance as its primary objective and growth and income as secondary objectives.

-Board-restricted net assets have been designated to provide reserves to assure the ability of the Station to meet operating needs on an as-needed basis and do not represent a Board endowment fund.
-Purpose restricted net assets include contributions restricted for equipment purposes.
+Board-designated net assets have been designated to provide reserves to assure the ability of the Station to meet operating needs on an as-needed basis and do not represent a Board endowment fund.

-11. IN-KIND CONTRIBUTIONS
+10. IN-KIND CONTRIBUTIONS